Tight Virginia governor’s race tests Biden’s strength

 A loss in a state that has trended toward Democrats for more than a decade would deepen the sense of alarm inside the party heading into next year’s midterm elections, when control of Congress is at stake.

-McAuliffe countered that a GOP win would roll back all the progress his own party had made and would buoy Trump and his talk of 2024.
+McAuliffe countered that a GOP win would roll back progress his own party has made and would buoy Trump and his talk of 2024.
 “Folks, the stakes are huge,” McAuliffe said, adding of Youngkin, “He doesn’t know anything about governance.”

 At the polls on Tuesday morning, Cassandra Ogren, 29, of Norfolk, said she had voted for McAuliffe in part because of his support for abortion rights and her concern about restrictions recently enacted in Texas.